-- HIGH POTENCY 112.5 BILLION - Visbiome is a high potency probiotic medical food, containing 8 strains of live bacteria in a concentration of 112.5 billion (112.5 x 109) bacteria per capsule.
+- HIGH POTENCY 112.5 BILLION - Visbiome is a high potency probiotic medical food, containing 8 strains in a concentration of 112.5 billion (112.5 x 109) per capsule

 - CUTTING-EDGE RESEARCH - Visbiome probiotic capsules contain the De Simone Formulation, one of the most widely studied probiotics with over 70 published human clinical studies.

 Step 3: Lexapro to Help With Anxiety Induced IBS

 I had never really considered anxiety to be an issue that I had, let alone one that could be the trigger for these digestive issues.
 Sure, I get a bit nervous doing public speaking or if I had to give presentations for school or work, or that time I got called up to the freshman A Baseball team and couldn’t play because I got sick after eating lunch between double header games… but I just assumed that most people got nervous when doing those things and never really considered it to be anxiety driven.

 However, the more I read about it and the more I talked to people about it, it started to seem more and more like it could be at least some of the cause of these digestive issues I was having.

 So when I got to my doctor and we started talking, I was pretty surprised when he was the one that brought it up.
 We talked a bit more and he suggested maybe trying an anti-depressant to help relax me in regards to anxiety, which could also help the IBS issues.

 Now, as you know from the beginning of this article, I don’t like medication, and the only thing I’d ever heard about these anti-depressants was that they make you feel foggy, or not like yourself, or “weird”, or just off… and that just didn’t sound like something I wanted.